jafarOlamide/cavendish-assessment/README.md

 **Requirements**

 Running this app locally requires Docker.
-If you do not have Docker installed, a local installation of the following services is required:
+If you do not have Docker installed, a local installation of the following services is required.

  - php
  - mysql

-**Starting The App**
+## Starting The App

 Run the following command

     ./vendor/bin/sail up